Introduction

 PFAS are synthetic chemicals widely used in food packaging, firefighting foams and non-stick pan, paper, and textile coatings because they are oil, water and stain resistant.[19]

+But the forever chemicals have been spread across the planet.
 PFAS samples were collected in North America, Europe and the Arctic.
 They have been found in the Pacific Ocean, the Great Lakes, Baltic Sea and Mediterranean Sea.[18]
+Atmospheric PFAS levels have been identified in rainwater all over the world, even in Antarctica and the Tibetan plateau.[32]

 PFAS were first identified in the tissues of fish, birds, marine mammals, and specifically bald eagles, polar bears, albatrosses and seals in the early 2000s.
 Fish-eating predatory animals were found to contain concentrations greater than could be accounted for in their diets.[18]